zilliztech/zdoc/docs/tutorials/data/search-query-get/filtering/filtering-templating.md

 )
 ```

-In this example, Milvus will dynamically replace `{age}` with `25` and `{city}` with `["北京", "上海"]` when executing the search.
+In this example, Zilliz Cloud will dynamically replace `{age}` with `25` and `{city}` with `["北京", "上海"]` when executing the search.

 ## Query Operations{#query-operations}

-The same templating mechanism can be applied to query operations in Milvus.
+The same templating mechanism can be applied to query operations in Zilliz Cloud.
 In the `query` function, you define the filter expression and use the `filter_params` to specify the values to substitute.

 ```python
 expr = "age > {age} AND city IN {city}"